Roger Stone: Personal life

 Stone married his first wife Anne Elizabeth Wesche in 1974.
 Using the name Ann E.W.
 Stone, she founded the group Republicans for Choice in 1989.
 They divorced in 1990.
+Stone has been married to Nydia Bertran Stone since 1992.

+In 1999, Stone credited his facial appearance to "decades of following a regimen of Chinese herbs, breathing therapies, tai chi and acupuncture."